ITINordic/dhis2-administration-guide/README.md

 **Apache Proxy Container Configuration**

 All incoming connections to your DHIS2 instances from outside, will come through the Apache Proxy.
 This was installed by deafult when the initial setup was done earlier.
-In our case, when using a web browser, we can access the HMIS instance of DHIS2 by going to our example URL of ' dhis.moh.gov.zm/hmis ', or our Tracker instance by navigating to ' dhis.moh.gov.zm/tracker ', or our monitoring software by navigating to ' dhis.moh.gov.zm/munin '.
+In our case, when using a web browser, we can access the HMIS instance of DHIS2 by going to our example URL of ' dhis.moh.xxx.zz/hmis ', or our Tracker instance by navigating to ' dhis.moh.xxx.zz/tracker ', or our monitoring software by navigating to ' dhis.moh.xxx.zz/munin '.
 These pages are accessed through the ' proxy' container, which uses Apache Reverse Proxy to also serve the results back to the browser.
 In addition, the security certificate that allows for encrypted traffic has also been set up on this container.
 In our case, we have used a free certificate from an open authority called ' Let's Encrypt '.
 Using this certificate, all traffic to and from the server will have a root of 'https', meaning it is safe for the transmission of user names and other secure information like passwords, which will be encrypted.

-As it is, if a user types the example URL ' dhis.moh.gov.zm ', they would arrive at the Apache landing page shown in the earlier figure.
+As it is, if a user types the example URL ' dhis.moh.xxx.zz ', they would arrive at the Apache landing page shown in the earlier figure.
 A decision must therefore be made on whether to redirect this URL to a default DHIS2 instance, or to create a new custom landing page.
 This is a simple HTML page, that can be created externally and then uploaded to the ' proxy ' container.

 **Creating a Custom Landing Page**

 If we use a desktop application to create a custom HTML landing page, for instance we call it ' customindex.html ', and it is in the current folder in our terminal client.
 We would need to ensure we are not on the host server, and are on the local machine.
 To copy the file to the server, we would use the secure copy client (SCP).
 The command to run for copying the index page to the host would be (where ' bob ' is our example user from before):
 ```
-scp -i location_of_your_private_key_file -P 2277 customindex.html bob@dhis.moh.gov.zm:/home/bob/customindex.html
+scp -i location_of_your_private_key_file -P 2277 customindex.html bob@dhis.moh.xxx.zz:/home/bob/customindex.html
 ```
 The command above would copy the created custom page onto the host.
 Using commands from before, you can now log back onto the host.
 Having logged back onto the host, it will be important to copy the created custom page onto the ' proxy ' container.
 To do this, the following LXC command can be run: